AndyObtiva/glimmer-dsl-swt/docs/reference/GLIMMER_CONFIGURATION.md

 ```ruby
 Glimmer::Config.logger.level = :debug
 ```
-This results in more verbose debug loggging to `STDOUT`, which is very helpful in troubleshooting Glimmer DSL syntax when needed.
+This results in more verbose debug logging to `STDOUT`, which is very helpful in troubleshooting Glimmer DSL syntax when needed.

 Example log:
 ```